Isle of Man: E-Commerce

 Planning the Tax Structure

-In the Isle of Man there is no general capital gains tax, turnover tax or capital transfer tax, and there are no stamp duties.
-Apart from VAT, the only significant tax is income tax which is levied on 'persons', ie individuals or corporations (companies).
+The Isle of Man has no general capital gains tax, turnover tax, capital transfer tax or stamp duty.
+Apart from VAT, the only significant tax is income tax which is levied on 'persons', i.e. individuals or corporations (companies).

 Various incentives are available to attract e-commerce entrepreneurs to set up their business in the Isle of Man: